Nathan C. Price: Axial-flow jet engine

-In 1930, Nathan Price joined Doble Steam Motors, a manufacturer of steam engines for cars and other uses.
-In 1933 he began working on a steam turbine for aircraft use.
-The engine featured a centrifugal compressor that fed air to a combustion chamber, which in turn fed steam into a turbine before exiting through a nozzle, powering the compressor and a propeller.
-The engine was fitted to a test aircraft in early 1934, where it demonstrated performance on par with existing piston engines, except for difficulty maintaining power at higher altitudes due to the compressor.
-Work on the design ended in 1936 after Doble found little interest in the design from aircraft manufacturers or the Army.

 Price started work on his own turbojet design in 1938.
 To improve fuel efficiency, he used a combination of low-compression axial compressor stages feeding a high-compression reciprocating compressor.
 In 1941 he was hired by Lockheed to evaluate the General Electric superchargers being fit to the experimental XP-49, a high-altitude version of the P-38.
 Price had the basic design of his jet completed and was able to attract the interest of Chief Research Engineer Kelly Johnson.
 Johnson had been thinking about a new high-speed design after running into various compressibility problems with the P-38 and the jet engine appeared to solve some of the problems.
 During 1941 he ordered the development of a new aircraft to be powered by Price's engine, developing the engine as the L-1000 and the aircraft as the L-133.

 The proposed engine was not officially accepted, because at that time the United States government was informed of British work on jet engines.
 However, Price was encouraged by United States Army Air Forces (USAAF) officials at Wright Field to refine his design.
 His redesign incorporated two sixteen-stage axial compressors with a single stage of intercooling.
 The first four stages of the forward compressor remained clutched to allow them to operate at optimum speed.
 The turbine was reduced to four stages.
 The low-pressure compressor was encased in a two-part cylindrical casing with stiffening ribs, which gave it an odd appearance similar to the bottom of an egg carton.
 The shorter high-pressure compressor was similarly encased, but with ribs running front-to-back only.
 Power was taken off between the two compressor stages to power accessories, with the gearbox placed on the top of the engine outside of the compressor casings.

 In June 1943 the USAAF did give Lockheed a contract for a jet-powered airplane, but it was to incorporate a British turbojet.
 Thereafter, Price discontinued work on his design.
 The sole example of his engine is displayed at Planes of Fame Air Museum, in Chino, California.